terraform-google-modules/terraform-google-sap/examples/sap_hana_simple_example/README.md

 ## Integration Tests

 ### Additional Service Account Permissions
-If you need to run integration tests, the service for deploying resources needs the follwoing additional permissions:
+If you need to run integration tests, the service for deploying resources needs the following additional permissions:

 - roles/storage.admin